DataDog/documentation/content/en/tracing/trace_collection/dd_libraries/nodejs.md

 `dd-trace` works by intercepting `require()` calls that a Node.js application makes when loading modules.
 This includes modules that are built-in to Node.js, like the `fs` module for accessing the filesystem, as well as modules installed from the NPM registry, like the `pg` database module.

-Also generally, bundlers work by crawling all of the `require()` calls that an application makes to files on disk, replacing the `require()` calls with custom code, and then concatenating all of the resulting JavaScript into one "bundled" file.
-When a built-in module is loaded, like `require('fs')`, that call can then remain the same in the resulting bundle.
+Bundlers crawl all of the `require()` calls that an application makes to files on disk.
+It replaces the `require()` calls with custom code and combines all of the resulting JavaScript into one "bundled" file.
+When a built-in module is loaded, such as `require('fs')`, that call can then remain the same in the resulting bundle.

 Fundamentally APM tools like `dd-trace` stop working at this point.
 Perhaps they continue to intercept the calls for built-in modules but don't intercept calls to third party libraries.
 This means that by default when you bundle a `dd-trace` app with a bundler it is likely to capture information about disk access (via `fs`) and outbound HTTP requests (via `http`), but will otherwise omit calls to third party libraries (like extracting incoming request route information for the `express` framework or showing which query is run for the `mysql` database client).